 The important thing to realise is that the people on the other end of the line aren't sitting in your seat, they are effectively sitting opposite you.
 When you see their view - the unmirrored view - that's like an out of body experience.
 It's something you never see, which is why mirroring is used.

 It's not only limited to video conferencing, however, it's just that video conferencing shows you what you're doing while other situations don't.
 Think about a teacher standing in front of a class if they say "look to your left" all the student look left, but that's actually to the teacher's right, because they are standing opposite.
 You'll have probably seen this in gym classes, where the instructor says "move to your left" and then steps to their left, which is your right.

 Don't panic: All text is the right way round

-The good news is that if you're showing text through the camera - perhaps reading something and tracing your finger along the line - mirroring means that looks backwards to you, while it looks normal to everyone else on the video conference.
+The good news is that if you're showing text through the camera - perhaps showing something you've written - mirroring means that it looks backwards to you, while it looks normal to everyone else on the video conference.
 Just don't write anything backwards, because it will then be backwards.